Bail Bonds Service in Costa Mesa, CA – Get Real Help Now!

 - A car, boat, motorhome, etc. are good.
-The collateral must be surrendered to the company who will hold them in a secure location.
-Collateral is normally valued at its current resale value of an item(s), not the original purchase price.
+The collateral must be surrendered to the company that will hold them in a secure location.
+Collateral is normally valued at the current resale value of an item(s), not the original purchase price.

 Which local bonds company should I use?

 It is important that you choose a bail bonds company that has a strong reputation in the community it serves.
 We recommend that you check out the Yelp page of anyone that you are thinking about using so that you can get unbiased opinions from third parties about the quality of the service provided by that bail agency.

 How long does it take to get someone out of jail?

 Paperwork takes about 15-30 minutes.
 After the arrest, the jail receives our paperwork it generally takes an hour or less for local police departments and 2-4 hours for county jails.
 It can take longer if a jail facility is extremely busy.
 Call us now!